Earth and Environmental Sciences

 10. Number of fellowships: The number of fellowships awarded can vary from year to year, and could range from 2 to 6 fellowships per year.

-11. Fellowship details: Fellowships are supported institutionally for 24 months and currently provide an annual salary of $62,000 and a one-time research allowance of $5,000.
+11. Fellowship details: Fellowships are supported institutionally for 24 months and for the coming year will provide an annual salary of $64,000 and a one-time research allowance of $7,500.
 A portion of the research allowance may be used to cover moving costs, subject to the Director’s approval.

 12. Columbia housing: Fellowship recipients are eligible to apply for Columbia University housing; housing slots are limited, however, and a waiting period is often required.